CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

 kube-system pod/coredns-9b6bd4456-8qgs8 1/1 Running 0 3d3h 192.168.69.216 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.compute.internal <none> <none>

-The test result only return the canonical name (CNAME), without IP address (example.com):
+The result only returns the canonical name (CNAME), without any IP addresses for example.com:

 $ kubectl exec -it nginx-554b9c67f9-w9bb4 bash